Inside: You shouldn’t panic if you find a small intercaste queen in your hive. Often, they end up saving a colony during their very short lives.

 What is an intercaste queen?

 But sometimes things go drastically wrong.
 Some of the chosen larvae may not develop properly.
-Some may contract diseases or parasites, and some may be killed by competing queens.
+Some may contract diseases or parasites, and competing queens may kill some of the others.
 Others may die during their mating flight, and some may get lost and not find their way home.
 Any number of tragedies can befall a queen before she begins the vital business of laying fertilized eggs.

 What happens is this: The colony picks the youngest larvae they can find and begin feeding royal jelly.
 These larvae are often about four days old, which is ancient for building queens.
 Nevertheless, in a last-ditch effort to save the colony, the workers try.